Heart - BMJ Journals

 Podcasts

-In this episode of the Heart podcast, Digital Media Editor Dr. James Rudd is joined by Professor Nadia Khan from University of British Columbia in Vancouver to discuss the incidence of prodromal symptoms before an acute coronary syndrome.
+In this episode of the Heart podcast, Digital Media Editor Dr. James Rudd is joined by Dr Nik Sabharwal from Oxford Heart Centre, UK.
+They discuss the very latest developments in nuclear cardiology.

 Self-assessment